labex-labs/open-source-labs/git/30-seconds-of-git/challenge-list-aliases/step1.md

 ## Example

 Let's say you have a Git repository named `git-playground` located at `https://github.com/labex-labs/git-playground`.
-You can navigate to this repository on your local machine and run the above command to list all the Git aliases that have been set up on your system.

 You have set up the following aliases:
 ```shell